Effendi Simbolon: Attacks on Jokowi

 Early into new president Joko Widodo's tenure, Simbolon attacked a policy removing fuel subsidies, despite threats of being sanctioned by his own party.

 In January 2015, Simbolon once more criticised the government of Widodo, and called for his impeachment.
 Simbolon remarked that Widodo's government was "turbulent", and "did not have a clear system".
 He commented then that Widodo will be impeached "within months".
 Simbolon again called for Widodo to resign in September 2015 for economic issues and the declining value of the Indonesian rupiah.
 Following a shooting of three police officers in Puncak Regency by Free Papua Movement militants, Simbolon blamed Widodo for relaxing visa requirements and not being sufficiently harsh towards the separatism movement.
 During a forum in 2015, Simbolon remarked that "Jokowi is not [part of] PDI-P, and was just using PDI-P as a vehicle".

 Further criticism continued when Widodo reshuffled his cabinet in 2016, including several ministers which was part of the previous government - resulting in Simbolon attacking it as a "recycled cabinet".
 Simbolon also openly disagreed with Widodo's decision to grant amnesty to Acehnese rebel leader Din Minimi in 2016.
 However, in 2017, Simbolon praised Widodo's government, though he added that the Widodo administration's actions then were different compared to its first two years.

+Dismissal

+Simbolon was dismissed from PDI-P on December 1, 2024, for endorsing Ridwan Kamil in the 2024 Jakarta gubernatorial election and for meeting former Indonesian President Joko Widodo.